 However, with the right attitude and a lot of research ahead of time, you’ll greatly increase your chances of turning up something interesting.
 Many detectorists estimate they spend three or four hours doing research for every hour of metal detecting in a given location.

-Here are some other guidelines that will take your metal detecting to the next level.
+Here are some other guidelines that will help take your metal detecting to the next level.
+Preparation is key!

 Have a Detailed Plan